amazon-ion/ion-test-driver/README.md

             ErrorReport location. [default: stderr]

         -p, --perf-report <file>
             PerformanceReport location.
-If left unspecified, a performance report is not generated. [default: stdout]
+If left unspecified, a performance report is not generated.

         -c, --catalog <file>
             Location(s) of files containing Ion streams of shared symbol tables from which to populate a catalog.
 This